Skip Navigation

 by: Justin Conley, Mary Ellen Flannery, Eric Lewis, and Annie Rosenthal Illustrated by Niccolo Pizarro August 1, 2024

-How did we get here?
-Who will save public schools?
+Overworked and underpaid, American educators need a hero!
+But how did we get here?
+And who will save public education?
 Read our comic to find out!

 Special Sections